 How to deal with change and uncertainty during COVID-19

-It's easy to get caught in a spiral of "what ifs" – worrying about our health, family, job and finances, and how and when things will return to normal – particularly if we are already struggling with our mental health.
+It's easy to get caught in a spiral of "what ifs" – worrying about the future and what to expect, particularly if we are already struggling with our mental health.

-But there are ways we can manage this uncertainty, reducing stress and helping us to cope better.
+But there are ways we can manage uncertainty to help us reduce stress and cope better.

 Here are 10 things you can do to help deal with change and look after your mental wellbeing in the face of uncertainty, as well as places you can go to get further free advice and support.

 Put time aside to examine your current situation and consider how you really feel, perhaps talking it through with someone you trust.

 Sometimes, just acknowledging the things that are affecting you can help you to manage feelings of uncertainty.

 The further we look into the future, the easier it is to get overwhelmed by long-term uncertainty.
 Instead, try to focus on the day-to-day, and think about what's in your power to do right now.

 Decide what's important to you, and concentrate on your short-term needs and those of the people close to you.
 Try breaking down each day or each week into manageable, achievable tasks, and focus on each goal in turn.

 This can be hard if you are feeling low.
 Start with easier activities and work up – as you progress, your mood should improve and it should get a bit easier.